 Section 2.
 Members elected during the spring shall serve until the end of the spring semester following their election, and members elected in the fall shall serve until the end of the spring semester of the academic year during which they were elected.

 Section 3.
-No Executive Officer may hold the same elected position more than two (2) years total.
+No Executive Officer may hold the same elected position for more than two (2) years total.

 ARTICLE XVI: DISCIPLINARY ACTION